huntforhomesaz/cleanout2closing-site/content/geo/az-tucson-out-of-state-owner-help.md

 - Homes may sit vacant in heat and monsoon season, which can expose roof, plumbing, or landscaping issues faster than in cooler climates.
 - Many properties are in HOAs with rules about weeds, trash, parking, and vacant homes.
 Notices often arrive by mail that you may not see quickly.
-- â€œSnowbirdâ€ patterns mean some neighborhoods are quiet part of the year, which can be good for privacy but tricky for keeping an eye on the property.
+- "Snowbird" patterns mean some neighborhoods are quiet part of the year, which can be good for privacy but tricky for keeping an eye on the property.
 - Estate sale, junk removal, and cleanout vendors all have their own schedules and paperwork, and they are not responsible for the final sale of the house.

 Trying to juggle this from across the country, while also working with an attorney or fiduciary, can leave you stuck in the middle.